Grapevine Studies Doctrine

 - The Holy Spirit

 As a parent or teacher, you will want to familiarize yourself with a curriculum’s perspective on these basic doctrines before you commit.
-You can read the Grapevine Statement of Faith here.
-In addition to our Statement of Faith, we also have a Teacher-Directed Doctrinal approach.
+You can read the Grapevine Statement of Faith and more about our Teacher-Directed Doctrinal approach.

 What is Teacher-Directed Doctrine?